 Native to the Amazon Rainforest, the tiger-leg monkey frog (Phyllomedusa tomopterna) is an attractive and interesting amphibian to keep in captivity

-Native to the Amazon Rainforest, the tiger-leg monkey frog (Phyllomedusa tomopterna) is an attractive and interesting amphibian to keep in captivity.
+Native to the Amazon Rainforest, the tiger-leg monkey frog (Phyllomedusa tomopterna) is an attractive and interesting amphibian to keep in captivity with proper care and frog supplies.
 They are nocturnal and sleep all day long, but at night they wake up and spend their time soaking in a water dish, searching for food, and vocalizing if male.
 In many ways, their behavior and care is similar to the more familiar red-eyed tree frog (Agalychnis callidryas) and if you have experience maintaining this species in captivity you are well-suited to work with a group of tiger-leg monkey frogs.